mwvgroup/Photometric-Classification/docs/source/project_notes/implementation.rst

      ``t0`` are fixed to the value determined when fitting all bands simultaneously.
   3. Any fits that fail are dropped from our sample.
-  4. The bandpasses are separated into the rest-frame blue and red (blue/redward of 5500 Angstroms.)
+  4. The band-passes are separated into the rest-frame blue and red (blue/redward of 5500 Angstroms.)
-  5. The chi-squard values from the band-by-band fits are summed for each model in both the red and blue bandpasses.
+  5. The chi-squared values from the band-by-band fits are summed for each model in both the red and blue bandpasses.
 These values are used to determine the position of each target on the classification plot (see the :ref:`classification` section).